axtk/groundstate/README.md

 Note how little change is required to replace local state with shared state, which is a typical task in the development of an app (and yet not so quickly achieved with many other approaches to shared state management).

+The `Store` class and the `useStore()` hook together do the trick of the shared state management.

+### Fine-tuning responsiveness to store updates

 You might have noticed the `false` parameter of `useStore()` in `PlusButton`.
 This is a way to tell the hook not to re-render the component when the store gets updated.
 Unlike `Display`, `PlusButton` doesn't use the `counter` value, so it doesn't need to track the store updates.

-(Apart from a boolean value, the second parameter of `useStore()` can also be a function of `(nextState, prevState)` returning a boolean, allowing to fine-tune responsiveness to store updates.)
+Apart from a boolean value, the second parameter of `useStore()` can also be a function of `(nextState, prevState)` returning a boolean, allowing for subtler fine-tuning of responsiveness to store updates.

+### Store provider

 You might also notice there's no Context Provider in the example above: the components make use of the default Context value passed to `createContext()`.
 In more complex apps (especially with SSR), an appropriate Context Provider can be added to specify the initial state: